How to get the most out of the WhatsApp newsletter: everything you need to know

 The widespread use of Apple smartphones in general should be on companies’ radar if they want to send out newsletters.
 This premium target group is definitely worth the investment!
 For all other target groups, an ROI (Return on Invest) analysis should be made in advance to put the costs incurred into perspective.

-If you use the MessengerPeople software, you can use several messaging channels in parallel for your newsletter service.
+If you use the MessengerPeople by Sinch software, you can use several messaging channels for your newsletter service.
 So you can offer your customers all relevant messaging apps and manage that in one solution without extra work.
 And your customers can choose what messaging app they prefer to receive information.
 After all, it is always a good idea to offer options!

 Conclusion: WhatsApp newsletter is the future of consuming news

-WhatsApp newsletter is a perfect solution that complements the classic newsletter sent by e-mail.
-It is not only a more personal way of communication with your clients, but it is also a very effective and simple platform.
+The WhatsApp newsletter is a perfect solution that complements the classic newsletter sent by e-mail.
+It’s not only a more personal way of communication with your clients, it’s also a very effective and simple platform.

 High open and click rates, as well as non-existent algorithms are probably the best arguments to get started with WhatsApp newsletters.